-Plagiarism along with any and all other violations of academic integrity by graduate and professional students will normally be penalized more severely than violations by undergraduate students.
-Since all violations of academic integrity by a graduate or professional student are potentially separable under the Academic Integrity Policy, faculty members should not adjudicate alleged academic integrity violations by graduate and professional students, but should refer such allegations to the appropriate Academic Integrity Facilitator (AIF) or to the Office of Student Conduct.
-The AIF that you should contact is Laura Curran, at lacurran@ssw.rutgers.edu.
+Plagiarism and all other violations of academic integrity by graduate and professional students will usually be penalized more severely than breaches by undergraduate students.
+Since all violations of academic integrity by a graduate or professional student are potentially separable under the Academic Integrity Policy, faculty members should not adjudicate alleged academic integrity violations by graduate and professional students but should refer such allegations to the appropriate Academic Integrity Facilitator (AIF) or the Office of Student Conduct.
+The AIF that you should contact is Antoinette Y. Farmer, 848.932.5358.
 The student shall be notified in writing, by email or hand delivery, of the alleged violation and of the fact that the matter has been referred to the AIF for adjudication.
-This notification shall be done within 10 days of identifying the alleged violation.
+This notification shall be done within ten days of identifying the suspected violation.
 Once the student has been notified of the allegation, the student may not drop the course or withdraw from the school until the adjudication process is complete.
 A TZ or incomplete grade shall be assigned until the case is resolved.
-For more information regarding the Rutgers Academic Integrity Policies and Procedures, see: http://academicintegrity.rutgers.edu/academic-integrity-at-rutgers.
+For more information regarding the Rutgers Academic Integrity Policies and Procedure: http://academicintegrity.rutgers.edu/academic-integrity-at-rutgers/